-We partner with leading organizations to offer training and technology adoption services for our portfolio customers.
+We partner with leading organizations to offer training and technology adoption services and support for our portfolio.

 KETIV provides training, consulting, and support services to empower the future of manufacturing.

 Symetri empowers organizations to work smarter for a better future, ensuring access to expertise and technology to improve performance and sustainability.

 “The Autodesk Foundation played a key role in augmenting the expansion of Kheyti’s in-house engineering capabilities, allowing us to continue providing services to farmers while in the midst of the pandemic.
 The Fusion 360 training from KETIV equipped our global team of engineers to collaborate on designing, prototyping, and testing improvements and additional features to our low-cost and modular ‘Greenhouse-in-a-Box.’”

 — Ash Seth, Product Development and R&D Lead, Kheyti

 “With Autodesk technology, Vartega has been able to accelerate the development and commercialization of our recycling technology while also enabling the use of our materials in partner applications ranging from injection-molding bicycle parts to 3D-printed airplane ducts.
 Vartega’s biggest impact will be realized as designers utilize Autodesk technology to optimize part designs to make electric vehicles safer, lighter, and more efficient.”

 – Andrew Maxey, Co-Founder & CEO, Vartega

 “With a heavy reliance on the AEC Collection, the Saint Rock Hospital project demonstrates how healthcare infrastructure transformation can become a reality under even highly challenging logistical, geographic, and budgetary conditions.”

 – Allison Denisky, Sr. Architectural Designer, Build Health International